liucGitH/ESP32-Arduino-Aruze-Write-To-Serial/README.md

 ![image](https://github.com/liucGitH/ESP32-Arduino-Aruze-Write-To-Serial/assets/77263346/ad40b5e6-52e2-4210-bae6-6ec92b1a34b8)

 The cpp file inherit <HTTPClient.h> library, adding a new method "cacheWriteSerial()" which directly write data in cache to Serial port without saving it to memory as a string or a list.
 An example is included in this repository.

+ATTENTION:
+You should include "HTTPClient_custom.cpp" in your ino file and use "HTTPClient_Custom http;" to build a HTTPClient_Custom object named http.